top of page

 Key Findings from AREDS1 and AREDS2

-• AREDS1 tested a combination of beta carotene, zinc, vitamin C, and vitamin E.
+AREDS1 evaluated a specific formulation: beta carotene, zinc, vitamin C, and vitamin E. Results showed:

-• Result: Slight reduction in AMD progression—but only in patients with Category 3 or higher AMD (moderate to severe disease).
+• A modest reduction in AMD progression, but only for patients with Category 3 AMD or worse (intermediate to advanced stages).

-• Omega-3 fatty acids and supplements for cataracts also showed no measurable benefit.
+• Trials adding omega-3 fatty acids and additional supplements found no added benefit.

-A whole-food, plant-based diet—rich in leafy greens like spinach, kale, and collards—provides the very nutrients supplements try to isolate: lutein, zeaxanthin, and a broad range of antioxidants.
+A whole-food, plant-based diet—especially one rich in dark leafy greens like kale, spinach, and collards—delivers the same nutrients found in AREDS supplements, particularly lutein and zeaxanthin, along with a wider range of phytochemicals and antioxidants.

 The Big Takeaway